comunica/Article-ISWC2018-Demo-GraphQlLD/content/architecture.md

 This is done by splitting combining variables prefix-based, and aggregating results in a tree structure.
-In order to determine whether a certain variable binding should be seen as an array or a single value, we reguire a mapping to be passed inside the context that defines which variables are singular.
+In order to determine whether a certain variable binding should be seen as an array or a single value, we require a mapping to be passed inside the context that defines which variables are singular.
 If variables are not defined in this mapping, they are considered plural by default.

 This module is also available under the open MIT license on [GitHub](https://github.com/rubensworks/sparqljson-to-tree.js){:.mandatory}.